How to Create a Graphic in Microsoft Publisher?

 3. Pick a Theme

 Selecting a theme will help you produce a more relevant output.
 For example, you are tasked to make a simple flyer to advertise an upcoming dance party, but from the word "dance", it can mean a lot of things.
 The topic is too broad that you need to narrow it down in order to produce a spot-on craft that is neither misleading nor confusing — it can be modern dance, contemporary dance, or etc.

 Start lay-outing.
 Select a template that best suits your preference.
 Then, determine the size and orientation of your graphic.
 Afterward, begin playing with the elements.
 This kind of craft requires you to be creative but with a touch of professionalism.
 For example, you are making a birthday greeting card to be sent to a business partner; therefore, every component must be all about birthday and not about weddings.
 Use colors that compliment each other, calligraphy fonts, elegant border, fancy shapes, and others.

 5. Fill in the Content

 It is already mentioned that a graphic is a mixture of words, pictures, and colors.
 Hence, you need to put content in your layout.
 Ensure that the information that you will enter is relevant and accurate.
-For example, you are creating a business card, then you have to write the details essential for business cards such as your name and position, company name, logo, and slogan, contact information, social media accounts, and call to action.
+For example, you are creating a business card, then you have to write the details essential for business cards such as your name and position, company logo, name and slogan, contact information, social media accounts, and call to action.

 Proofreading gives you the chance to polish your graphic design.
-It is essential because it can help you attain clarity and communicate clearly to your prospects or audiences.
+It is essential because it can help you attain clarity and communicate clearly to your prospects or target market.
 Do not forget that whatever products or things you produce, how it is done and presented will always reflect you.
 Also, in reviewing your work, you can save a good number of resources because there will be no tendency to produce an undesirable one or a graphic that contains mistakes.

 7. Save and Print